Skip to main content

 Coping With the Financial Impact of Breast Cancer

 The financial impacts of breast cancer can be almost as devastating as the physical and emotional ones.
-A 2022 Breastcancer.org survey of 1,437 U.S. people diagnosed with breast cancer in the past decade found that 47% reported their breast cancer-related out-of-pocket costs qualified as a “significant or catastrophic burden."8
+A 2022 Breastcancer.org survey of 1,437 U.S. people diagnosed with breast cancer in the past decade found that 47% reported their breast cancer-related out-of-pocket costs as a “significant or catastrophic burden."6

-Additionally, a 2022 survey of people diagnosed with a variety of cancer by the American Cancer Society Cancer Action Network found that 51% of cancer patients racked up debt related to their cancer care.
-More alarming, of those with debt, 45% of them delayed or even avoided medical care due to financial concerns.9
+Additionally, a 2022 American Cancer Society Cancer Action Network survey of people diagnosed with a variety of cancer found that 51% of cancer patients racked up debt related to their cancer care.
+More alarming, 45% of those with debt delayed or even avoided medical care due to financial concerns.7

-The top five financial stressors related to breast cancer treatment can be broken down as:8
+The top five financial stressors related to breast cancer treatment can be broken down as:6

-• Health insurer problems: Not having health insurance or not having adequate health insurance are among the most common insurer problems.
-Sometimes, the inability to maintain a job due to treatment can affect the ability to stay insured as well.
+• Health insurer problems.
+Not having health insurance or not having adequate health insurance is among the most common insurer problems.
+Sometimes, the inability to maintain a job due to treatment can affect a person's ability to stay insured as well.

-• Additional expenses: Unanticipated expenses above and beyond treatment can crop up, such as scalp cooling treatments that can minimize hair loss; wigs after hair loss; costs for household help; post-surgery bras or pain-minimizing clothing; additional supplies such as special pillows, beds or chairs; and more.
+• Additional expenses.
+Unanticipated expenses above and beyond treatment can crop up, such as scalp cooling treatments that can minimize hair loss; wigs after hair loss; costs for household help; postsurgery bras or pain-minimizing clothing; additional supplies like special pillows, beds or chairs; and more.

-• Income and job loss: People may lose income because they have to miss days of work due to treatment or side effects of treatment.
-According to a 2022 survey by Breastcancer.org, 20% of respondents said their breast cancer had a negative impact on their careers.
+• Income and job loss.
+People may lose income because they have to miss days of work due to treatment or side effects of treatment.
+In a 2022 survey by Breastcancer.org, 20% of respondents said their breast cancer had an extremely negative impact on their careers.

-• Lack of access to financial help and advice: Cancer patients often don't know who to turn to for financial advice, or find it inadequate.
-Breastcancer.org said that in a survey by Cancer Support Community, 7 out of 10 people with breast cancer reported not receiving any discussion of costs of care from their healthcare providers.8
+• Lack of access to financial help and advice.
+Cancer patients often don't know who to turn to for financial advice, or they find the financial advice they receive inadequate.
+Breastcancer.org said that in a survey by Cancer Support Community, 7 out of 10 people with breast cancer reported not receiving any discussion of costs of care from their healthcare providers.

 Financial Resources for Breast Cancer

 Financial resources to help cover costs associated with breast cancer are available.
-Let's look at some recommendations of what to look for, and where:10
+Let's look at some recommendations of what to look for, and where:

 • Contact your local United Way or American Cancer Society office.
-These organizations have a lot of resources and information on financial assistance to point you in the right direction.
+These organizations offer a lot of resources and information on financial assistance to point you in the right direction.

 • Connect with your local religious organization or fraternal order about financial assistance.
 Additionally, you might be able to draw support from volunteers in your religious community for such things as transportation, meal prep or shopping.